Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 ![TM Instructions][]

-**Entities to Map** - A list of the features you want users to map.
-Generally the fewer features the better as they are more likely to get completed.

-> Projects that ask for lots of entities to be mapped are difficult for mappers and difficult to get validated.
-They take much longer to get a good usable dataset.
-Task sizes are also difficult to make efficient for different types of mapping, e.g., buildings need small task squares, roads and waterways need larger task squares.
-Making multiple projects over the same area to get buildings and linear features mapped is a best practice.

 **Changeset Comment** - This is the default changeset comment that will be attached to every data upload to OSM.
 It usually includes something that identifies the Tasking Manager the project resides on and the features that were mapped.
 It is often used for "hash tags" to help identify the organization requesting and/or doing the mapping.
 It can also describe the mapping being done, e.g., "Mapping buildings."

 > Users should be instructed to fill in meaningful comments about what they mapped, but helping them out with good default comments is always a good idea.